 - CHAPA will advocate for the Senate amount in conference.

-HOUSING PRODUCTION AND ZONING (OUTSIDE SECTIONS)
+HOUSING PRODUCTION, ZONING, AND PUBLIC HOUSING (OUTSIDE SECTIONS)

 In addition to line-item appropriations, the Senate budget includes outside sections that would make meaningful changes to Massachusetts zoning law to support housing production.
 The House final budget did not include these provisions, making them a key point of negotiation in conference.
+CHAPA will advocate for the inclusion of the Senate language on these outside sections in the final conference budget.

 CHAPA will advocate for the inclusion of the Senate language on these outside sections in the final conference budget.